Test using cURL

 There are several ways to test an OAuth flow and different tools that can be used in the process.
 In this article you will learn how to use cURL and a browser to run through the Code Flow.

 Start in the browser.
 Enter the following example URL to start the flow.
 This triggers the Authenticator configured for the

 localhost:8443 to match the hostname and port of your installation of the Curity Identity Server.
 This should match the configured

-Base URL in System -> General in the admin UI.
+Base URL in the System view, in the Deployment section.

 If an account is available, use it to log in.
 If this is the first time running through this test chances are that no account exists.
 In this case, create an account.

 The username/password authenticator can handle registration.

 Click the Create account link.
 Fill out the information for the new account.
 Username, email and password are mandatory fields.
 Submit the form and finish account creation by clicking the Create account button under the form.

 Log in with the account.
 After a successful authentication the browser redirects to a URL that looks like this:

 Note, that the browser got redirected to the

 redirect_uri that was passed in the original request to the server.

 The next step in the code flow is an HTTP

 POST request to the token endpoint of the Curity Identity Server.
 As part of this request, the server requires the client to authenticate.
 In this case, the client is configured to use